elixir-desktop/android-example-app/README.md

 ## Known todos

-### The x86_64 emulator does not work

-So you've got to run on your phone or you the slow ARM emulator.
-If you have an idea how to fix the issue.
-Please send a pull request to the [Desktop Runtime](https://github.com/elixir-desktop/runtimes) project.

 ### Initial Startup time is slow

 Running the app for the first time it will extract the full Elixir & App runtime at start.
 On my Phone this takes anywhere from 10-20 seconds.
 After that the startup is releatively quick.